Compare offers from competing lenders to get your best deal

 In addition to the stated rate, which is used to calculate your monthly payment, you'll want to carefully compare the annual percentage rate, or APR.
 The APR is a better indication of the true cost of borrowing.
 For example, if both the 4.5 percent loan and the 5.0 percent loan came with identical costs, the 4.5 percent loan is obviously the better deal.
 But what if the 5.0 percent loan costs nothing, while the 4.5 percent loan costs $15,000?
 In this case, the APR for the 5.0 percent loan is 5.0 percent.
 The APR for the 4.5 percent loan?
 It's 5.004 percent.
 APR allows you to compare loans with different rates and pricing.

-The interest rate isn't the whole picture for someone who wants to compare mortgage loans.
+You can compare current mortgage rates without having to provide any personal information using LendingTree's LoanExplorer.
+Just keep in mind that these rates will change based on your personal credit score and history.
+And, the interest rate isn't the whole picture when comparing mortgage loans.
 It's also important to compare other factors that might make a lower rate less attractive or a higher rate more appealing.

 Compare Loan Terms